 Goldsmith exposed the tragic case of two 12-year-old boys in Oregon who were charged with five felony sex abuse counts each for playfully swatting the butts of girls in their middle school hallway.
 The story

 caused a national uproar and prompted readers to send the boys $60,000 to fund their defense.
 The district attorney’s office eventually dropped all the charges against the seventh-graders.
+Goldsmith’s story and the boys were featured on television segments and news across the country.

 As a staff writer at New Times Los Angeles